Chinese Orange Chicken with Rice or Noodles

 I'm so glad I gave it a try,

-it tasted so delicious and my family loved it as well!
+It tasted delicious, and my family loved it as well!

-If you like Asian food and/orange chicken or you'd like to give it a try,
+If you like Asian food and/or orange chicken or you'd like to give it a try,

 now you can make it at home,